5 Quiet Villages in Europe Perfect for Slow Travel

 Finding Peace in Europe: Villages That Slow Down Time

 Peaceful travel doesn’t have to mean disappearing into the middle of nowhere.
-It can be as simple as picking the right village — one that’s small enough to give you space, but still has enough local life to feel connected.
+It can be as simple as picking the right village!
+One that’s small enough to give you space, but still has enough local life to feel connected.
 The places on this list prove that you don’t have to choose between stillness and things to do.
 You can have both.

 If you’re ready to swap busy itineraries for slower mornings and scenic walks, start with one of these villages and see how it feels.
 Chances are, you’ll return home wondering why you didn’t travel this way sooner.